 Fixed Price Surgery offers patients an all-inclusive price for a wide range of operations and treatments.
-Details of what is or is not included in your Self Pay surgery can be seen on pages 23-24.
+Details of what is or is not included in your Self Pay Surgery can be found on pages 21 and 23.

 Payment

 You are required to pay in advance for Fixed Price Surgery.